webmatch/WbmTemplateManager/readme.md

 * Activate the plugin and when prompted allow for the clearing of the listed caches.
 * Reload the backend to complete the installation.

+**Please make sure that the directory `/custom/plugins/WbmTemplateManager/Resources/views/responsive/` has write permissions.**

 ## Install with composer
 * Change to your root Installation of shopware
 * Run command `composer require webmatch/wbm-template-manager` and install and activate plugin with Plugin Manager